-What is chronic lung disease?
+What is chronic lung disease in infants?

-disease survive.
-And many children outgrow most of their lung problems.
+Most babies who have chronic lung disease survive.
+But symptoms may come back and need treatment into early childhood.
+In time, many children outgrow most of their lung problems.

 What causes chronic lung disease?